Contact Information Contact Information

 Fort Collins is part of the ozone non-attainment area.

 In November 2007, the U.S. EPA designated much of the entire Front Range region, including Fort Collins, as "non-attainment" for the federal health standard for ozone.
-As of 2011, Fort Collins remains part of this "non-attainment" region.
+Currently, Fort Collins remains part of this "non-attainment" region.

 The North Front Range Metropolitan Planning Organization is partnering with the Denver Regional Air Quality Council and the Colorado Department of Public Health and Environment to develop an ozone compliance plan, or SIP (State Implementation Plan).